- In September 2015, Virginia Tech recommended Michigan declare Flint's water unsafe for drinking or cooking

 has a dedicated driver who distributes water throughout the city every day.
 The organization is still accepting donations to help purchase more water filters and bottled water.

-is serving meals every day at its three soup kitchens.
-The organization is accepting donations of bottled water and filters to help prepare the food as well as clothing and personal hygiene products.
+is accepting donations of bottled water and filters as well as clothing and personal hygiene products.